Kloudless/meeting-scheduler/README.md

 [App Details page](https://developers.kloudless.com/applications/*/details)
 of the Kloudless developer portal.

-To launch the Setup view, set `setup` property as an empty object to apply default settings:
+To launch the Setup view, set the `setup` property as an empty object to apply default settings:

 ```javascript